sebastienrousseau/dttlib.github.io/README.md

 <!-- markdownlint-enable MD033 MD041 -->

-# dttlib.one - Official Website 🌏
+# dttlib.com - Official Website 🌏

-Welcome to the repository for [dttlib.one][00], the digital presence of DateTime (DTT), a comprehensive Rust library dedicated to parsing, validating, manipulating, and formatting dates and times.
+Welcome to the repository for [dttlib.com][00], the digital presence of DateTime (DTT), a comprehensive Rust library dedicated to parsing, validating, manipulating, and formatting dates and times.

 ## Quick Start Guide